 MBBS Medicine at University College London

 "I often share my experience on getting into medical schools with the boys from my old school.
-As I have received so much help in the past, I would really like to give something back to the school, the community and anyone who needs help."
+As I have received so much help in the past, I would really like to give something back to the community and anyone who needs help."

 Subjects: Maths, Physics, Chemistry, Biology, Economics

 BA Classics at University College London

 "While most tutors aim to build the confidence of their tutees, I prefer to help my tutees find their inner motivation and, therefore, aim to make the subject I am teaching fun, whether it be through relating, say, Latin to Maths or, as I would do to a young me, the Iliad to Grand Slam finals."

 Subjects: Latin, Ancient Greek, Maths, Biology, Religious Studies

 GDL (Graduate Diploma in Law) starting in October 2017

 "I strongly believe that to do well in any subject, a little inspiration is needed to kickstart the process and that real-world examples and excerpts can make a subject relatable which can make all the difference."